PADL/ASN1Codable/README.md

 * User-specified additional conformances

 There are some limitations, for example anonymous nested types are not supported, and there are some cases where property wrapper initializers are not correctly emitted.
 These are easily worked around.

-The `asn1json2swift` tool is a driver for the framework.

 ### Usage